An0rak0/C-scanf-printf/README.md

 Int is the return type, and format is a format identifier, listed below.
 In place of ..., you write &A, where A is the variable in which the input is stored.

 Acceptable formjat identifiers are:
-%d to accept input of integers
+%d to accept input of integers <br>
-%ld to  accept input of long integers
+%ld to  accept input of long integers <br>
-%lld to accept input of long long integers
+%lld to accept input of long long integers <br>
-%f to accept input of real number
+%f to accept input of real number <br>
-%c to accept input of character types
+%c to accept input of character types <br>
-%s to accept input of a string
+%s to accept input of a string <br>